 Library staff systematically review the collection with the goal of maintaining the quality and vitality of library resources.
 This process of collection analysis incorporates the use of output measures, circulation reports, and other statistical information for continuous collection evaluation.
-Our weeding practice is based on the CREW method which stands for Continuous Review, Evaluation, and Weeding and gives guidelines for retention times and removal criteria.
+Our weeding practice is based on the CREW method (Continuous Review, Evaluation, and Weeding) and which gives guidelines for retention times and removal criteria.